Green Cart Recycling

 - Empty materials from kitchen container into the Green Cart and close the lid.

 - For residents with curbside collection - Place your Green Cart at the curb along with unlimited paper yard waste bags and/or Green Can with decals by 7:30 a.m. each week on your designated collection day.
+When setting your Green Cart out for collection, please ensure access to the sidewalk is not impeded.

 For centralized Green Cart service, the collection details are arranged between the City and the Strata Council or Property Manager.
 Residents do not have to set the carts out for pick up.Tips to Reduce Contamination